-Student Name: -
+Student Name:

-Incident Date: Student Grade:
+Incident Date: Student Grade: -

-Parent/Guardian Name(s): -
+Parent/Guardian Name(s):

-Parent/Guardian Contact Inform ation:
+Parent/Guardian Contact Inform nation:

-Address -
+Address

-Phone (H) Phone (C)
+Phone (H) Phone (C) -

-Email -
+Email

 arassment appeal will not add or reduce discipline, in accord Suspension and Expulsion of Pupils Including Procedures A

 Please state the reason(s) why (How/why is the decision incorre you are aggrieved. ect and/or how does it adversely impact your child?)

-What is the nature of relief you s
+What is the nature of relief you (What do you want the District t

 Parent/Guardian Signature Date

-Parent/Guardian Signature Date
+Parent/Guardian Signature